 At Minc Law, we have successfully helped various individuals and businesses successfully remove false and damaging reviews or reports from Gripeo.

 “Obtaining this legal representation saved our buisness.
 Minc Law represented and defended us against defamation so our customers didn’t have to.
 Minc Law gave us a voice and Daniel Powell made sure we were heard and considered in each part of the process.
 He also provided practical advice that helped us avoid a snowball effect, and added a human element while dealing with social media organizations.”

 Apr 12, 2022

-If you or your business are the targets of fake online reviews, contact us today to schedule your initial no-obligation consultation by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you or your business are the targets of fake online reviews, contact us today to schedule your initial no-obligation consultation with an intake specialist by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.